Direct Dispatch - 7 days delivery

 All Star Parrots Rescue and Rehoming

-We are proud to support many charities that rehome Parrots, and one such charity is All Star Parrots Rescue and Rehoming.
+We love to support different Parrot charities.
+One such charity is All Star Parrots Rescue and Rehoming.

 All Star Parrots is run by five directors who are all Parrot owners themselves.
 Then then have a network of home-based volunteers.